Nowhere but Northeast Brazil 2016 (with Southern Bahia Ext. to Jan 31)

 Furnariidae (Ovenbirds and Woodcreepers)

-RUFOUS-BREASTED LEAFTOSSER (CEARA) (Sclerurus scansor cearensis) – Good views of a responsive bird that perched well above the ground.
-[E]
+RUFOUS-BREASTED LEAFTOSSER (CEARA) (Sclerurus scansor cearensis) [E]

-OLIVACEOUS WOODCREEPER (REISER'S) (Sittasomus griseicapillus reiseri) – This is the subspecies that occurs at the northeast part of Brazil.
-[E]
+OLIVACEOUS WOODCREEPER (REISER'S) (Sittasomus griseicapillus reiseri) [E]

 OLIVACEOUS WOODCREEPER (OLIVACEOUS) (Sittasomus griseicapillus olivaceus)